 Mothers should not breast-feed during treatment with methylergonovine maleate and for at least 12 hours after administration of the last dose.
 Milk secreted during this period should be discarded.

 Safety and effectiveness in pediatric patients have not been established.

-Clinical studies of methylergonovine maleate did not include sufficient number of subjects aged 65 and over to determine whether they respond differently from younger subjects.
+Clinical studies of methylergonovine maleate did not include a sufficient number of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in response between the elderly and younger patients.
-In general dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.
+In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

 The most common adverse reaction is hypertension associated in several cases with seizure and/or headache.
 Hypotension has also been reported.
 Abdominal pain (caused by uterine contractions), nausea and vomiting have occurred occasionally.
-Rarely observed reactions have included: acute myocardial infarction, transient chest pains, vasoconstriction, vasospasm, coronary arterial spasm, bradycardia, tackycardia, dyspnea, hematuria, thrombophlebitis, water intoxication, hallucinations, leg cramps, dizziness, tinnitus, nasal congestion, diarrhea, diaphoresis, palpitation, rash and foul taste.
+Rarely observed reactions have included: acute myocardial infarction, transient chest pains, vasoconstriction, vasospasm, coronary arterial spasm, bradycardia, tachycardia, dyspnea, hematuria, thrombophlebitis, water intoxication, hallucinations, leg cramps, dizziness, tinnitus, nasal congestion, diarrhea, diaphoresis, palpitation, rash, and foul taste.

 Cerebrovascular accident, paraesthesia

 Ventricular fibrillation, ventricular tachycardia, angina pectoris, atrioventricular block

 Methylergonovine maleate has not been associated with drug abuse or dependence of either a physical or psychological nature.